 Three citizens who are murdered send a sharp pain to the chest.
 Three teenagers murdered in a kidnapping engender a national drama.

-- Live updates, July 2: Israel strikes Gaza; Sderot hit by rocket
+- Live Updates, July 2: Israel Strikes Gaza

 A terror attack that ends in murder is a sudden event that drops from the collective memory in the blink of an eye, leaving a personal tragedy for the victims’ families.
 In comparison, a kidnapping contains a uniquely loathsome stage — the stage of hope, even when it is futile: Maybe the kidnapped people will be found, maybe someone will present a list of demands, show signs of life, start negotiations that will spark a political and military debate.